Trauma Prevention starts with understanding what we haven’t yet named…the trauma gap™.

 Trauma-informed care (TIC)

 TIC is one of the most widely adopted frameworks in schools and healthcare.
-Unfortunately, TIC has become the go to training.
-It is evident that we all know how to react to the presence of trauma, yet how many of us know how to prevent it?
+Unfortunately, TIC has become the ‘go-to’ training, shifting the focus on learning how to react to the presence of trauma.
+The bigger question is, how many of us know what perpetuates the trauma cycle and how to prevent it in the first place?

 Our approach doesn't start with behavior.
 It starts with development.